 Our family holidays in Spain

 It all started with my parents coming over to Spain for a week.
-As their flights were linked to Barcelona, we´ve chosen Cambrils in Tarragona/Catalonia as a meeting point.
-We were supposed to travel to Cambrils by car from Castellon and mom and dad to catch a train from Barcelona Sants to escape the city buzz.
+As their flights were to Barcelona, we´ve chosen Cambrils as a meeting point.
+We were supposed to travel to Cambrils by car from Castellon and my parents – to catch a train from Barcelona Sants to escape the city buzz.

-Of course, all of it was planned and booked before the Barcelona protests came into the picture.
+Our family getaway was planned and booked before the 2019 Barcelona protests came into the picture.

-My parents were supposed to return to Barcelona to take their flight back home.
-I was so stressed.
+So, my parents were supposed to return to Barcelona to take their flight back home.
+The airport was blocked.
 Barcelona looked like a melting pot in the news.
-Not that I could have foreseen any of that, but it was my idea to explore Catalonia.
+My family had a terrible time at their Barcelona hotel, surrounded by pot-bangings and burning trash cans.

 Things to see and do in Cambrils

-Let’s talk about all the cool things we managed to do in Cambrills, despite the ruined vacation final.
+Let’s forget our almost-ruined vacation and talk about all the cool things we managed to do in Cambrils.

 The biggest surprise of our Cambrils family getaway was Parc Sama, a beautiful botanic garden created in 1881.
 This place has some authentic old charm and will definitely surprise you with its Romantic Spanish vibes.